egoist/docute/docs/README.md

 </script>
 ```

+All the value types that are supported in [landing](#landing-page) option are supported here as well.

-`toc` could also be a function which accepts [$route](https://router.vuejs.org/en/api/route-object.html#route-object-properties) as the only argument.
+Besides, `toc` could also be a function which accepts [$route](https://router.vuejs.org/en/api/route-object.html#route-object-properties) as the only argument.

 <p class="warning">
   Currently custom toc is not supported in front-matter, however you can enable custom toc globally by setting `toc` in `docute.init()`, and set `toc` to `true` in front-matter when you need auto-generated toc for specfic page.